A Scenic Hike to Crescent Rock Overlook at Shenandoah National Park

 In a few more steps, you’ll see the overlook just ahead.
 This is when I realized you can also get here by car.
 You will be at the scenic overlook at the 1.65-mile mark.

-Just before you reach the overlook, you’ll also see a trail sidle up to the road on the right.
+Ahead of the overlook, a trail sidles up on the right.
 This is the Appalachian Trail, which offers another way to reach the Crescent Rock Overlook.

 Since this is an out-and-back hike, simply re-trace your steps to the parking area to return to your vehicle.